Dominik-Sch/skins/README.md

 2. Choose your skin and enabled it by clicking on the toggle button

     <br><img src="Documentation/Resources/skins-be-dropdown.jpg" height="500px">

+## save-and-close
+- You can enable the save-and-close button in the "Extension Configuration (Global Configuration)"
+  - Admin Tools -> Settings -> Configure extensions -> skins -> basic.saveAndCloseEnabled
+  - default value is 0

 ## Features planned
 - load default color settings